Sammy-Jankins/ML-Statistics-Examples/README.md

 Files:

-- price_plots_and_log_return_distributions.ipynb: Some plots of a price time series and analyze the distribution of the and the logarithmic returns ("log returns").
+- price_plots_and_log_return_distributions.ipynb: Some plots of a price time series and analysis of the distribution of the and the logarithmic returns ("log returns").

  Example of cryptocurrency prices (01 2019 - 05 2019): The power transformed positive (or negative) log returns follow a genlogistic distribution.